 What is a good dressing for apple salad?

 You can, of course, use any apple salad dressing you want, but we really recommend that you give the Poppy Seed dressing a chance!
-(We happen to love this specific one.)
+Some people also like

 Easy Apple in Salad Recipe Paired with Bad Apple: A Tale of Friendship

-We decided to pair up our apple recipe with the children’s book Bad Apple: A Tale of Friendship by Edward Hemingway.
+We decided to pair up our cranberry apple salad recipe with the children’s book Bad Apple: A Tale of Friendship by Edward Hemingway.